JujuAdams/Chatterbox/docs/3.0/reference-content-getters.md

 |`contentIndex`|integer                           |Content item to return the speech for                                                        |
 |`[default]`   |any                               |Default value to return if no valid speech is found.
 If not specified this is an empty string|

 This is an optional function that adds additional helpful parsing capabilities to Chatterbox.
-For `ChatterboxGetContentSpeech()` to work properly, line of text in your Yarn file should be formatted like so:
+For `ChatterboxGetContentSpeech()` to work properly, line of text in your ChatterScript file should be formatted like so:

 ```
 Speaker Name: The words that the speaker is saying.